ghoulmann/cs-curriculum/year_4.rst

 * Create elementary graph algorithms
 * Deploy course concepts in the development of an independent research project which makes a substantive scholarly contribution [Jenkins]
 * Summarize and critique core theorists working in the field of New Media Literacy [Jenkins]
+* Propose a professional conference paper, workshop, or presentation

 ..
 [1] “Qualifications” means that participating students cannot merely be offered a token course leading to nothing of value.